atesbey-design/brutui-kit/readme.md

 ## Style Management

-Neobrut UI Kit uses `styled-components` for styling, which provides a robust and flexible solution for managing styles.
+BrutUI uses `styled-components` for styling, which provides a robust and flexible solution for managing styles.
 This approach not only ensures that each component has a consistent look and feel but also makes it easy for developers to extend or modify styles when needed.

 The UI Kit's color palette is designed to align with the neo-brutalism aesthetic, featuring bold, contrasting colors that make UI elements stand out.